The secret behind Santosa's home-cooked food!

-Shahana enjoys every single day cooking Pakistani food at Santosa.
+Shahana enjoys every single day cooking her delicious, soul-food at Santosa.
 Every bite of her foods tastes of love and care, which are the two ingredients she always puts into her recipes.

 "Cooking is my passion.
 I get up at six o’clock every day and start cooking for everybody at home.
 Then somebody gets up at seven and I can offer them something to eat, then the next person gets up and so on.
 For me, it’s something that comes naturally as I have seen it all my life in my mother and my mother-in-law.
 It’s in our blood, our culture.
 It’s my satisfaction to feed people but mostly to feed my family and my friends when they come home for a visit."